-Thermal transfer overprinters are often mounted onto labelers on production lines to print variable high-resolution data, including date codes, directly onto a label immediately before application onto products moving down a packaging line.
+Thermal transfer overprinters are often mounted onto labellers on production lines to print variable high-resolution data, including date codes, directly onto a label immediately before application onto products moving down a packaging line.

-To determine which of these technologies is best for a particular production line, companies must weigh various factors, including the kind of substrate the codes will be printed on, the production line’s speed, the stability of product and package handling on the line, space availability for installation of the code printer, and purchase and operational costs.
+To determine which date coding equipment is best for a particular production line, companies must weigh various factors, including the kind of substrate the codes will be printed on, the production line speed, the stability of product and package handling on the line, space availability for installation of the code printer, and purchase and operational costs.

 Reliable, fast industrial inkjet batch coders with Videojet ink formulations to print on almost any product packaging material – including food grade and UV inks.